stanislavbrtna/SDA_OS/Docs/sda_main.md

 Return: None
 ##### Pushes app to foreground
     sys.os.arise();
-If called from timer callback, the app is promoted to the foreground.
+If called from timer or uart callback, the app is promoted to the foreground.

 Return: None
 ##### Get if running in simulator